 If you feel that a long 3X3X3 is inappropriate as you are nervous about keeping people waiting, relax: those looking for QTT love hearing CW including a long CQ provided it isn’t only “CQ” ten times in a row.
 If you are still nervous about it you can end the first and second 3X3 in the series with BK or QSK and end the final 3X3 in the series with PSE K.

-If you are nervous about getting multiple replies due to a longer CQ, remember you should at first in any case start with a 3X3 as mentioned earlier, before a 2X3X3 and then if still no results 3X3X3 henceforth.
+If you are nervous about getting multiple replies due to a longer CQ, remember you should at first in any case start with a 3X3 as mentioned earlier, before a 2X3X3 and then if still no results 3X3X3 henceforth, this is also a possible strategy to consider.

 What about Speed?